mr2527/pop_OS-win10-KVM-setup/README.md

 ```
 This is based on the topology of your CPU and will vary.
 This is how I set it up for my AMD Ryzen 9 3900x as it will allocate 1 socket with 6 physical cores and 2 threads per core.

 As [Bryan](https://github.com/bryansteiner/gpu-passthrough-tutorial#----cpu-pinning) states, "If you're wondering why I tuned my CPU configuration this way, I'll refer you to this section of the Libvirt domain XML format.16 More specifically, consider the cputune element and its underlying vcpupin, emulatorpin, and iothreadpin elements.
-The Arch Wiki recommends to pin the emulator and iothreads to host cores (if available) rather than the VCPUs assigned to the guest.
+The Arch Wiki recommends pinning the emulator and iothreads to host cores (if available) rather than the VCPUs assigned to the guest.
 In the example above, 12 out of my 24 threads are assigned as vCPUs to the guest and from the remaining 12 threads on the host, 4 are assigned to the emulator and 8 are assigned to an iothread see below."

 <h3 name="disk_tuning">
   If you need disk tuning: